Professor of English

-Peg, a member of the UO faculty since 2009, is a wildlife ecologist with a broad, applied background in research, conservation, management, planning, policy, public participation, and communications.
-Her current interests include environmental monitoring, ecological restoration, experiential education, and “community-based science.”
-She currently teaches ENVS 427 Environmental and Ecological Monitoring, and ENVS 411 special topic courses (Understanding Place: the McKenzie Watershed and – new in 2014 – Ecological Restoration of Streams and Wetlands).
-As part of the Environmental Leadership Program (ENVS 429), she directs service-learning projects involving conservation science and community engagement topics.
+Peg, a member of the UO faculty since 2009, is a wildlife ecologist with a broad, applied background in research, conservation, management, planning, policy, and communications.
+Her current interests include experiential education, environmental monitoring, wildlife conservation and outreach.
+She currently teaches ENVS 427 Environmental and Ecological Monitoring, ENVS 429 Environmental Leadership Program (ELP) and UGST 112 Community for Ecological Leaders Seminar.
+For ELP, she creates and directs service-learning projects relating to conservation science and environmental communication.
+She also has taught interdisciplinary special topics courses on wolves, ecological restoration, and the McKenzie watershed.
 She enjoys hiking, backpacking, gardening, cooking, and studying natural history – especially bird-watching and amateur mycology.

 Director of Environmental Studies

 Professor of Environmental Studies and Geography